cxcandid/SmartLineLabeler/README.md

 ![SmartLineLabeler make Label Layer permanent](../main/images/advanced4.gif)

-### TIP: ###
+> [!TIP]
-If you save your QGIS project as .qgs or .qgz file, you can use the Memory Layer Saver plugin to make the label layer permanent.
+> If you save your QGIS project as .qgs or .qgz file, you can use the Memory Layer Saver plugin to make the label layer permanent.
 At the time of writing, the Memory Layer Saver plugin did not work with projects stored in GeoPackage files.

 ## Known Problems and Limitations ##